capy-ui/capy/android/README.md

 ![Project banner](design/logo.png)

-This repository contains a example on how to create a minimal Android app in Zig.
+This repository contains multiple examples of creating a minimal Android app in Zig.

-## State of the project

-This project contains a really small app skeleton in `example/main.zig` which initializes OpenGL and renders a color cycle.
-Touchscreen events will be displayed as small circles beneath the fingers that will fade as soon as no event for the same finger will happen again.

-The code contains some commented examples on how to interface with the JNI to use advanced features of the `ANativeActivity`.
+## Examples

-It has no dependencies to C code except for the android libraries, so it can be considered a pure Zig app.
+There are 4 different examples.
+The examples have no dependencies on C code except for the android libraries, so they can be considered pure Zig apps.

+To select which example to build and run, pass the example flag (e.g. `-Dexample=egl`).
+Valid values for the example flag are `egl`, `minimal`, `textview`, and `invocationhandler`.

 We're running a CI that will verify the build for Windows, macOS and Linux:

 [![CI](https://github.com/MasterQ32/ZigAndroidTemplate/actions/workflows/main-ci.yml/badge.svg)](https://github.com/MasterQ32/ZigAndroidTemplate/actions/workflows/main-ci.yml)

+### Minimal

+`examples/minimal` includes just enough code to get the app running.

+### EGL

+`examples/egl/` initializes OpenGL and renders a color cycle.
+Touchscreen events will activate a sine wave synth and be displayed as small circles beneath the fingers that will fade as soon as no event for the same finger will happen again.

+The code contains some commented examples on how to interface with the JNI to use advanced features of the `ANativeActivity`.

+### Textview

+`examples/textview/` creates a Textview component with Android's built-in UI to display "Hello, World!".

+### InvocationHandler

+`examples/invocationhandler` builds on the textview example.
+It shows how to pass a callback to the JNI by creating a button component that reacts to being pressed.

 ## Presentation